How to look for records of... Jacobite Risings 1715 and 1745

-Use advanced search in Discovery, our catalogue, to search by keyword (for example, Jacobite) within SP 54.
+Use the search box contained within SP 54 to search by keyword (for example, Jacobite).

 To identify relevant SP 35 records, use the following finding aids:

 - calendars in List and Index Society vols 139, 144, 155 and 165

 - index in List and Index Society vol 173

 SP 36 contains 163 volumes, they can be searched by keyword in our catalogue.
 There is also a four-volume manuscript list of the whole series, in the reading rooms in The National Archives at Kew.